GSA/idmanagement.gov/_partners/vendors.md

 ## PIV Card Body Approval Procedures

-For smart card manufacturers or suppliers/vendors seeking to have their product listed on the PIV Card Body Approved Products list, review the documentation and procedures available here: [https://www.idmanagement.gov/pivcardbody/]({{site.baseurl}}/pivcardbody/){:rel="noopener noreferrer"}{:class="usa-link"}
+For smart card manufacturers or suppliers/vendors seeking to have their product listed on the PIV Card Body Approved Products list, review the documentation and procedures available here: [PIV Card Body Approval Procedures]({{site.baseurl}}/pivcardbody/){:rel="noopener noreferrer"}{:class="usa-link"}

 If your product completes the process and the FIPS 201 EP Program Manager recommends it for approval, two things happen.